Hospitality, Food Service & Travel job market report cover, Kansas City, MO-KS, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Strong local wage and unemployment anchors exist, but some conclusions rely on broader category and posting-sample evidence.
+The report has current local anchors, but several conclusions rely on broader category and proxy signals.

 Limitations